jacoblipech/AboutMe/Jacob-Resume.md

 * Evaluate company needs and teach business owners the power of Google Analytics.

 #### NUS Skylab Development (Jan 2018 - Present)
-* Contribute to NUS Skylab, a  Ruby on Rails online web application to help out with the NUS Orbital module adminstrative processes.
+* Contribute to NUS Skylab, a  Ruby on Rails online web application to help out with the NUS Orbital module adminstrative processes

+#### Astar Biomedial Image Understanding Research (Jan 2018 - Present)
+* Using machine learning and computer vision techniques, research on an algorithm to find out the disease through training of an image and corresponding medical reports
+* Eventually , a medical report will be generated for the test images

 ## Projects